 A junction is an RNS entry that interconnects a reference to an existing resource into the global namespace.
 It functions in much the same way as a traditional distributed file system mount point with the unique property of maintaining uniform namespace representation while facilitating two levels of indirection.
-Junctions are categorized into four basic types: virtualized references, endpoint references, referrals, and aliases.
+There are four basic types of junctions: endpoint references, virtualized references, referrals, and aliases.